Tag Archives: beadwork

 Alasdair McLuckie, Untitled (2013)

-Found in Copenhagen (Denmark) by art by beads.
+Found in Copenhagen, Denmark by Art by Beads.

-Hama perler bead Art by Lisa Haulrik, via.
+Beadwork with hama pearls by Lisa Haulrik, via.

 Beaded Blouse from Oaxaca and coin purse by Amuzgo women (Ometepec Guerrero Mexico).
 Photos by Karen Elwell.